tejesh002/nextjs-boilerplate/README.md

 ## Mobile Builds (Capacitor)

 Native iOS and Android builds are supported through Capacitor.
 See `docs/mobile.md` for the full workflow, including how to export the web bundle and sync it into the platform projects.

+## Environment Setup

+Detailed prerequisites and OS-specific instructions for macOS and Windows (web + Android) live in `docs/setup.md`.